Summary

 Monitoring of environmental or social characteristics

-First-level controls are also performed by independent management teams:
+First-level controls are performed by teams independent of management:

-- Contractual non-financial investment restrictions are currently set according to the same methodology as the financial ratios;
+- Contractual non-financial investment restrictions (including the subfund’s holding of sustainable investments) are currently set according to the same methodology as the financial ratios;

 - Environmental, Social, and Governance performance indicators identified according to the fund’s strategy are monitored on a monthly basis by the risk department.